zhwa/mlir-example/book/Chapter-05-Vector-Operations.md

 ### What is Structured Control Flow?

 Structured control flow refers to control constructs that have well-defined entry and exit points, following a hierarchical structure.
-A `for` loop in C is structured: execution enters at the loop header, iterates through the body, and exits when the condition fails.
-There's no jumping arbitrarily to different parts of the program with `goto` statements.
+A `for` loop in C is structured when there's no `goto` statement jumping arbitrarily to different parts of the program: execution enters at the loop header, iterates through the body, and exits when the condition fails.
 Structured control flow makes programs easier to reason about, optimize, and verify for correctness.

 In contrast, unstructured control flow uses explicit branches and labels, as found in assembly language or MLIR's CF (Control Flow) dialect.
 With unstructured flow, you can jump to any label at any time, creating complex control graphs that are harder to analyze.
 Compilers prefer structured control flow during optimization phases because the structure provides guarantees that enable transformations like loop unrolling, fusion, and parallelization.